GlynL/Udemy-Wordpress-Developer/notes.md

 # misc
 * can do excerpts for your posts in admin
 * have to edit the custom post type to allow excerpts

+# Custom Fields
+* built-in is not a good user experience
+* good use for plugin <!-- ACF or CMB2` -->

+* using php class DateTime() to give us the formatting we want from event_date acf

+# Custom Queries - ordering/sorting
+*